-- Final ratification of the Trans-Pacific Partnership agreement.
+- Final ratification of the US-Mexico-Canada Trade Agreement (USMCA)

 - Final negotiation of a high standard Transatlantic Trade and Investment Partnership agreement.

 - Ensuring that future agreements contain strong intellectual property provisions and omit protectionist measures such as trade agreement carve outs.

 International trade creates and supports millions of American jobs that offer higher than average wages and drive economic growth.
 As a testament to the strength of American entrepreneurship, the vast majority of U.S. exporters are not large corporations but small to medium-sized enterprises.
 Those that doubt the power of global free markets need only observe America’s trading partners who are accelerating the negotiation of trade frameworks underscoring that if the United States does not proactively participate in the global marketplace we risk being left behind.

 The states are the clear economic winners and stakeholders in international commerce.
 From Alaska’s marine products to Iowa’s grains and oilseeds to Florida’s aerospace products and parts, the states are in the business of exports!
 And while the link between exports and growth is obvious, American families also benefit from imports that make the products they buy every day more affordable as well as from job-creating foreign direct investment (FDI).
 Many of the overseas companies employing American workers provide unparalleled training opportunities for the manufacturing jobs of the future.